doniks/shorter/README.md

 # shorter
-Shorter is a news reader for Ubuntu Touch (ubports.com)
+Shorter is an offline news reader for Ubuntu Touch

 Shorter was forked from Shorts reboot, which in turn was forked from Shorts